njasm/container/README.md

  - Primitive data-types registration
  - Automatic Dependency Resolution and Injection for non-registered Services
     - constructor injection only at the moment.
- - Lazy instantiation approach
+ - Lazy and Eager instantiation approaches
- - Singleton services available
+ - Lazy and Eager Instantiation Singleton services registration
  - Nested Providers/Containers
+ - Comply with ``Container-Interop`` interfaces

 ### Requirements